 The first step in the procedure is to perform an ultrasound of the uterus.
 With ultrasound, the doctor can see the fetus, amniotic fluid, and the placenta.

-After cleaning the abdomen, the doctor inserts a needle and uses the ultrasound picture to guide the needle safely into a pocket of amniotic fluid.
-The doctor removes a small amount of fluid (about one ounce [30 mL]).
+After cleaning the abdomen, the doctor inserts a needle and uses ultrasound imaging to guide the needle safely into a pocket of amniotic fluid.
+The doctor removes a small amount of fluid (usually less than one ounce [30 mL]).
 The needle stick is mildly uncomfortable or crampy.

 The sample of amniotic fluid is then sent to a laboratory for testing.
 In a small number of cases, the fluid does not have enough cells.
 In these rare cases, you may be asked to have another amniocentesis.